 Danone.
 According to analysis by Bite Back, Danone Group make just 2% of their UK sales from HFSS products.
 Outlined in the Danone Responsible Marketing Principles is an acknowledgement that marketing communications can influence the purchasing behaviour of under 12 year-olds.
-In 2024, Danone further enhanced its commitment to responsible marketing by adhering to the governmentendorsed Health Star Rating (HSR) system to determine which Danone products can be used in marketing communications to children.
+In 2024, Danone further enhanced its commitment to responsible marketing by adhering to the government-endorsed Health Star Rating (HSR) system to determine which Danone products can be used in marketing communications to children.

-1 Get ahead of the incoming restrictions on the advertising of HFSS products on TV and online before October 2025 by restricting any adverts that are currently run on HFSS food and drink.
+Testrictions on the advertising of HFSS products on TV and online before October 2025 by restricting any adverts that are currently run on HFSS food and drink.

-2 Rebalance advertising budgets so that a greater % of promotions, marketing and campaigns are focused on healthier and more sustainable staple foods, such as fruit and veg, beans and wholegrains.
+Rebalance advertising budgets so that a greater % of promotions, marketing and campaigns are focused on healthier and more sustainable staple foods, such as fruit and veg, beans and wholegrains.